How do I change the ink cartridges?

 - Open the front cover.

-- Push the ink cartridge in, then pull it out of the slot.
+- Pull the ink cartridge out of the slot.

 Note: Dispose of used cartridges carefully.
 Do not take the used cartridge apart or try to refill it.